 Brief Overview of Planning Committee Purpose and Planning Policy/Regulatory Framework: The Planning Team thought it would be helpful to review the Purpose and Regulatory Framework for developing the Tesuque plan to ensure that new people attending the meetings understood the process.
 Lucy Foma, Santa Fe County Planner presented a graphic that outlined the process and explained the planning framework.
-The process was authorized by the Planning Commission.
+The process was authorized by the Board of County Commissioners.
 Plans are developed for districts and updated as needed.
 When the plan is developed it then leads to the Sustainable Plan, the regulatory language then becomes part of the County Code.
 This is what applies to properties.
 The justification needs to be made in the plan in order to include in the code after the plan is fully developed.
 The BCC authorizes an initial group to participate in the planning effort and are tasked with developing a draft plan update, but anyone can attend the meetings.
 The plan is noticed to all Tesuque residents for comments, goes to the Planning Commission for approval and then the plan is forwarded to the BCC for adoption.
 The Overlay is developed by staff and is the policy for the area and will go to the planning committee to ensure that regulations are clear and then follows the same process of notice for the Planning Commission and then to the BCC for final approval of the Overlay.

 Community Plans Process and Regulations: